graphql-python/graphql-core/README.md

 GraphQL.js in Python as closely as possible and to stay up-to-date with the latest development of GraphQL.js.

-It has been created as an alternative to [GraphQL-core](https://github.com/graphql-python/graphql-core), a prior work by Syrus Akbary, which was based on an older version of GraphQL.js and targeted older Python versions.
-Some parts of the code base of GraphQL.js have been inspired by GraphQL-core or directly taken over with only slight modifications, but most of the code base has been re-implemented from scratch, replicating the latest code in GraphQL.js and adding type hints.
+It has been created as an alternative and potential successor to [GraphQL-core](https://github.com/graphql-python/graphql-core), a prior work by Syrus Akbary, based on an older version of GraphQL.js and also targeting older Python versions.
+GraphQL-core also serves as as the foundation for [Graphene](http://graphene-python.org/), a more high-level framework for building GraphQL APIs in Python.
+Some parts of GraphQL-core-next have been inspired by GraphQL-core or directly taken over with only slight modifications, but most of the code has been re-implemented from scratch, replicating the latest code in GraphQL.js very closely and adding type hints for Python.
+Though GraphQL-core has also been updated and modernized to some extend, it might be replaced by GraphQL-core-next in the future.
-Recently, GraphQL-core has also been modernized, but its focus is primarily to serve as as a solid base library for [Graphene](http://graphene-python.org/), a more high-level framework for building GraphQL APIs in Python.

 Design goals for the GraphQL-core-next library are: